 As Aboukir rolled over and sank, about half an hour after she was first hit, Hogue circled around her to pick up survivors.
-U9 fired two torpedos, hitting Hogue amidships, which flooded the engine room, and caused her to sink within ten minutes.
-After hitting Hogue, U9 fired two torpedos at Cressy – one missed, but one struck her starboard side.
-While Cressy attempted to return fire, aiming at U9's visible periscope, the German submarine turned, fired her last torpedo, and hit Cressy.
-This last torpedo struck her port side, rupturing several boilers in the process, which scalded the men present in the compartment.
-Cressy sank within fifteen minutes.
+U9 fired two torpedoes, hitting Hogue amidships, which flooded the engine room, and caused her to sink within 10 minutes.
+After hitting Hogue, U9 fired two torpedoes at Cressy – one missed, but the other struck her side, rupturing several boilers in the process, scalding the men in the compartment.
+Cressy sank within 15 minutes.

 The whole action took less than 2 hours, and by the time the German submarine left the scene, 1459 sailors were dead and only 837 were subsequently rescued.
 An official inquiry into the disaster was launched, and it was determined that fault for the incident lay with all the senior officers involved.
 Captain Drummond did not move his ships in the ordered zig-zag pattern and did not call the destroyers that should have accompanied the three cruisers out to sea when the weather had sufficiently cleared.
 He stated that he was not aware that he had the authority to do so, thus fault lay also with Rear Admiral Christian for not making the full authority of his command clear.
 Rear Admiral Campbell was at fault, as he was not present at all, and showed very poor performance at the inquiry, where he stated that he was not aware of the purpose of his command.
 Finally, the fault was determined to lie with the Admiralty in general, for continuing such a dangerous patrol against the advice of senior sea-going officers.